-Millions of pensioners are missing out on perks and benefits worth thousands of pounds, new research has found.
+Millions of pensioners are missing out on perks and benefits worth thousands of pounds a year, new research has found.

 The worst part is that it's those pensioners on the lowest incomes who are least likely to claim what they're entitled to.

-The research, from retirement firm Just Group, showed that the poorest pensioners are receiving a whopping £2,600 less a year in state support compared to their wealthier counterparts.
+Earlier research from the same firm released late last year showed that the poorest pensioners are receiving a whopping £2,600 less a year in state support compared to their wealthier counterparts.

 Claim what you're entitled to

-Even a little bit of extra financial help can make a huge difference, so here are some extra perks that you can take advantage of later in life.
+Even a little bit of extra financial help can make a huge difference, so we've rounded up loads of extra perks that you can take advantage of.

 Note that some will be available from just 50 years of age, while others are only for those aged 60 and upwards.

-Many people who are eligible don’t claim it, a situation that isn't helped by the fact that the eligibility criteria have recently changed.
+As we mentioned earlier, almost one in six pensioners who are eligible still don’t claim it, a situation that isn't helped by the fact that the eligibility criteria were changed last year.

-Take a look at this page to see if you can benefit as things currently stand.
+Take a look at this page to see if you can benefit, but in short, you'll only qualify if you reached State Pension age before April 2016.

 You could get a leg up with your Council Tax payments if your savings are below £16,000 or you're on a low income.

-Contact your local authority (or the Welsh or Scottish Government) to find out if you’re eligible.
+Contact your local authority (or the Welsh or Scottish Government) to find out if you’re eligible for Council Tax Reduction.

 It now costs £9 for an NHS prescription but if you’re aged 60 or over and living in England, you won’t have to pay anything.